National Lacrosse League: 1990

 In 1990, each of the six teams played an eight-game schedule.
-Near of the end of the season, the New York Saints defeated the Philadelphia Wings 8–5 before the first sellout and the largest crowd in league history: 17,177 at the Spectrum in Philadelphia.
+Near the end of the season, the New York Saints defeated the Philadelphia Wings 8–5 before the first sellout and the largest crowd in league history: 17,177 at the Spectrum in Philadelphia.
 The Saints' victory forced a playoff rematch the following week.
 However, the Wings won that game and later went on to become the first team to win a second league championship, defeating the New England Blazers 17–7 in front of 11,479 fans for their second consecutive title.

 The league announced that attendance for 26 total games during the season was 287,585, increasing the average attendance per game to 11,060.
 After the season, the MILL announced the signing of twin brothers Paul Gait and Gary Gait, 3-time All-Americans at Syracuse, to the Detroit Turbos after being drafted.
 The two brothers had won national championships with the Syracuse Orange in 1988, 1989, and 1990.

 1991

 In 1991, the season schedule increased from 8 to 10 games, with each team playing five games at home and five games on the road.

 In the first game of the regular season, the debut of Detroit rookie twin brothers Paul and Gary Gait was successful, as they paced the Turbos to a 20–16 victory over the Baltimore Thunder.
 1991 was a record-breaking year, especially in Detroit.
 The Gaits set new standards in most offensive categories.
 Paul scored a record 47 goals, while Gary was second in the league with 32.
 Gary established new records with 36 assists and 68 points.
 As a team, Detroit set records for goals scored with 184, assists with 227, and total points with 411.
 The Turbos went on to defeat the Thunder 14–12 to claim their first championship.
 The championship game was attended by 10,814 at the Baltimore Arena.
 Final league attendance numbers for the 1991 season reached 287,654.
-On 20 April 1991, the National Division All-Stars defeated the American Division All-Stars, 25–20, in the inaugural League All-Star Game at the Spectrum in Philadelphia.
+On April 20, 1991, the National Division All-Stars defeated the American Division All-Stars, 25–20, in the inaugural League All-Star Game at the Spectrum in Philadelphia.

 After the season, the league announced that Buffalo had been awarded an expansion team for the 1992 season.
 The team was named the Bandits.